 Jose Angel Aman, 51, of Washington D.C. was charged with wire fraud on September 11.
 The press did not name an attorney for him.

 Court filings claim he used only a small portion of the money he received from his new investors to develop a cryptocurrency.
-The majority of the proceeds were used to make interest payments to earlier investors and to benefit Anan and his co-conspirators.
+The majority of the proceeds were used to make interest payments to earlier investors and to benefit him and his co-conspirators.

 Wire fraud is the criminal offense of intentionally creating a fraudulent scheme in order to obtain money or property from consumers through the use of interstate wires.
 It is a serious offense, and anyone accused of committing this type of fraud in South Florida should immediately consult an experienced fraud defense attorney who can review the case and craft a proper strategy to fight the allegation.

 Miami Fraud Defense Attorney